gabriellepmorris/Solar-Farm-Siting-Tool/Tutorial.md

 - Click the on the button

-8. Import files in the correct places, fill in suitability rank, pixel size = 0 and output location.
+8. Import files in the correct places, fill in suitability rank and relative weight, pixel size = 0 and output location.

   ![Figure 1](/images/scoresweights.PNG "Scores and Weights")